dataprofessor/streamlit-for-datascience/lesson-1.md

 Streamlit is a Python library you can use to build interactive data-driven web apps.

+## Prerequisite

+What you need to use Streamlit:
+- Have basic Python knowledge.
+- Write scripts to perform specific tasks (like taking several Excel files as input and combining them into one).
+- Build and grow the Streamlit app line by line instead of starting with a predefined layout (it takes only a few lines of code).
+If you can do all this, congratulations!
+You're ready to plunge into the world of Streamlit.

 ## Installing Streamlit

 Streamlit can be installed using `pip` as shown below: